tina616161/CRSS-Audio-Pipeline/README.md

 - `./process [input] [mission] [tape no.] [recorder no.] [channel no.] [mission start] [mission end]`
 - mission start and ends should be in this format:
   - `[day]-[hour]-[minute]-[seconds]`
-- creates a directory called A[mission number]_chunks and saves normalized, downsampled, 30 minute chunks in this folder
+- creates a directory called `A[mission number]_chunks` and saves normalized, downsampled, 30 minute chunks in this folder
-  - assumes that this directory doesn't already exist
+  - assumes that this directory doesn't already exist, throws an error if it already exists

 ## Chunking
 `python3 chunk_.py 11-03303.mp3 10`